Rural America watches pandemic erupt in cities as fear grows

 “Rural people are reliant on their neighbors and have more confidence and trust in their neighbors,” said Ken Johnson, a senior demographer at the Carsey School of Public Policy and professor of sociology at the University of New Hampshire.
 “Now you have people who are supposed to self-isolate themselves.
 What does that mean when people you depend on, in order to help you, are going to put themselves and their families at risk?
 I don’t know what that will do in rural America.”

-Neil Bradshaw, the mayor of Ketchum, Idaho, is starting to see the answer to that question in his own community.
+Neil Bradshaw, the mayor of Ketchum, Idaho, is starting to see the answer in his own community.

 The rural resort town has struggled since the arrival of COVID-19, and he fears if the virus lingers too long, it could devastate it.
 The town is nestled next door to the tony skiing destination Sun Valley Resort and is known as the second-home haven for dozens of celebrities.